Elderjs/elderjs/README.md

 Full documentation here: https://elderguide.com/tech/elderjs/

+The quickest way to get started is here: https://github.com/Elderjs/template/

 If you find bugs please open an issue.

 **We consider Elder.js to be in 'beta' in terms of API stability but are using it in production on https://elderguide.com.**